Milan9805/cdk-set-topic-attributes/README.md

 -   Run the `package` npm script found in `/setTopicAttributes/package.json`
 -   Run the `deploy` npm script found in `/deployGenericSnsTopic/package.json`

-Once you have fully deployed the app, you should manually go into the AWS Console and invoke the lambda with an empty body (i.e. configure test events and pass in an empty JSON block e.g. `{}`).
-This will set your delivery retry policy as stated in `setTopicAttributes/src/index.ts`.
-This is easily configurable (i.e. change the values)
+Once you have deployed the app, you should manually go into the AWS Console and invoke the lambda i.e. configure test events and pass in a JSON block as shown in `.github/workflows/cdk-deploy.yml` (lines 67-79).

 ## Deploying to AWS via CDK with GitHub Actions